Molecular Pathology: Jos Jonkers

 I performed my Master in Biomedical Sciences (VU University, Amsterdam) in 2002 and received my Master of Education title in 2003.
 After obtaining my Master degree, I was a first grade biology teacher for one year.
 In May 2004, I started my PhD research on nucleotide excision repair in cancer, ageing and stress resistance in the group of Jan Hoeijmakers.
 I received my Doctors title in May 2009.
 Since June 2009, I am working as a Postdoc in the group of Jos Jonkers at the Netherlands Cancer Institute.
 My main focus is on the development of novel (prophylactic) therapies for prevention and treatment of BRCA1-associated breast cancer.

 I am working as a research technician in the Netherlands Cancer Institute since 1988.
 I have worked in the groups of Anton Berns, Rob Michalides and Maarten van Lohuizen.
 Since 2006, I am working in the group of Jos Jonkers.
 I have been involved in several research projects.
 At the moment I am working together with Mirjam Boelens on the role of fibroblasts in invasive lobular carcinoma using genetically engineered mouse models.
+In 2015 I also started as a lab manager of the division of Molecular Pathology where I am involved in the organization of this division.

 Key publications View All Publications